Top Sights to See in Milan in Italy

 Interior of the Basilica di Sant'Ambrogio in Milan

 Except for the Duomo, admission to most churches in Milan is free.
-Although the art in churches in Tuscany and Rome is often better, many churches in Milan are also interesting to see.
-Top choices include the Basicila di Sant’Ambrogio, the art-filled Church of San Maurizio, which claims to be the Sistine Chapel of Milan (at least admission is free and easy), and Santa Maria della Grazie (shorter opening hours than the Last Supper Museum).
-As is so often the case in Italy, peeking into any small church along the way may be rewarding and a respite from busy streets.
+Highlights include the Basilica di Sant’Ambrogio, the art-filled Church of San Maurizio, which claims to be the Sistine Chapel of Milan (at least admission is free and easy), and Santa Maria delle Grazie (shorter opening hours than the Last Supper Museum).

-The streets, piazza, and parks of Milan are always free and a joy to explore.
-Milan has the finest boutiques in Italy and many shops worth exploring.
-Bargain hunters also visit nearby factory outlet malls for shopping but for larger sizes, and a huge selection of top brands, many travel as far as Switzerland to visit Foxtown in Ticino near Lugano.
+Bargain hunters also visit nearby factory outlet malls for bargain shopping tours.
+For larger sizes and a wider range of top brands, many travel as far as Switzerland to visit Foxtown near Lugano.

 More Tips on Milan Sights and Tickets